shellord/react-native-developer-task/README.md

 ## Requirements

-The goal of the task is to build a mini React Native app from the provided design linked above.
+The goal of the task is to build a mini React Native app (Just the UI bit, no need to create an backend REST API) from the provided design linked above.

 — You are free to choose either Expo or Bare React Native